Last Updated: March 6, 2026

 struct tcp_server_struct *esTx;

-/* get the Remote IP */
+/* Get the remote IP and port */

 ip4_addr_t inIP = tpcb->remote_ip;